PixelRG/pacman/README.md

 ## Development story
 This project was built when I was doing my final year as an A level student.
-I only spent about 3 months in this project.
+I only spent about 6 months in this project.
-This game is far from polished in terms of game design and meeting all of my goals for my computer science NEA
+This game is far from polished in terms of game design and met some all of my goals

 ## Features of the project accomplished:
 * Maze generation using depth first algorithm with recursive backtracking